Guilloché: History

 Engine turning machines were first used in the 1500-1600s on soft materials such as ivory and wood.
 In the 18th century they were adopted for metals such as gold and silver.
 Some accounts give the credit of developing tightly-packed engraved guilloché decoration to the Nuremberg glass-making dynasty of the Schwanhardt family in the 17th century, using a wheel to engrave the glass.

 Engine turning machines made of cast iron and heavy wooden bases, with precision machined surfaces were made until circa 1967 (e.g. Neuweiler und Engelsberger).
 Individuals continue the craft of making these elegant machines, but in limited quantities.

 A Guilloche Machine was granted a US Patent in 1968 by Wilhelm Brandstatter.
 The original assignor was a firm called Maschinenfabrik Michael Kampf KG.
 A photo of this machine can be seen at Turati Lombardi's history page.

 In the 1920s and '30s, automobile parts such as valve covers, which are atop the engine, were also engine-turned.
 Similarly, dashboards or the instrument panel of the same were often engine-turned.
 Customizers also would decorate their vehicles with engine-turning panels similarly.

-Guilloche describes a narrow instance of guilloche: a design, frequently architectural, using two curved bands that interlace in a pattern around a central space.
+The English word Guilloche (without an accented é) describes a narrow instance of guilloché: a design, frequently architectural, using two curved bands that interlace in a pattern around a central space.
 Some dictionaries give only this definition of guilloche, although others include the broader meaning associated with guilloché as a second meaning.
 Note that in the original sense, even a straight line can be guilloché, and persons using the French spelling and pronunciation generally intend the broader, original meaning.
 Translucent enamel was applied over guilloché metal by Peter Carl Fabergé on the Fabergé eggs and other pieces from the 1880s.